Dicynodontia: Soft tissue anatomy

+Possible endothermy

 Dicynodonts have long been suspected of being warm-blooded animals.
 Their bones are highly vascularised and possess Haversian canals, and their bodily proportions are conducive to heat preservation.
 In young specimens, the bones are so highly vascularised that they exhibit higher channel densities than most other therapsids.
 Yet, studies on Late Triassic dicynodont coprolites paradoxically showcase digestive patterns more typical of animals with slow metabolisms.

-More recently, the discovery of hair remnants in Permian coprolites possibly vindicates the status of dicynodonts as endothermic animals.
-As these coprolites come from carnivorous species and digested dicynodont bones are abundant, it has been suggested that at least some of these hair remnants come from dicynodont prey.
-A new study using chemical analysis seemed to suggest that cynodonts and dicynodonts both developed warm blood independently before the Permian extinction.
+A 2017 study using chemical analysis suggested that cynodonts and dicynodonts both developed warm blood independently before the Permian extinction.